-Keeping your Middle Georgia home comfortable can eat up a big chunk of change.
+Keeping your Milledgeville and Middle Georgia home comfortable can eat up a big chunk of change.
 The average household spends about $172 on monthly utility costs, according to ENERGY STAR®, or about $2,060 annually.
 At least half of that goes to heating and cooling.

 Many houses rely on programmable thermostats, but many people don’t take the trouble to program them.
 The process is annoying, complicated and only provides you a few options for desired temperatures.
 When your home stays at an unchanging temp throughout the day, it requires utilities and negatively impacts your monthly costs.